 The same goes for Abegail Mangabat, a former call center agent who initially signed up as a female driver for Transportify in order to have something to do during her free time instead of just whiling it away inside malls.
 She also adds that it’s a very good source of income.
 “Nagpe-pay ng cash si customer, mas maganda.
 May mga times lang talaga na kailangan ng extra power kasi medyo mabigat ang dadalhin pero they pay for it naman.”

 Evelyn and Abegail are just some of the first female delivery driver applicants of Transportify who continue to empower the Philippine logistics industry.
 Additionally, Transportify also aims to lessen business delivery costs for general merchandise and belongings by charging less than 40% of what regular delivery services offer.
 It comes with a mobile application where clients and drivers alike can book and confirm services, as well as to connect clients with drivers with each other.
-See what the app looks like by downloading below.

 Among Transportify’s main objectives is to further revolutionize the Philippine logistics industry by including female driver-partners into the highly-masculine world of delivery services, where the majority of drivers have to deal with carrying parcels of varying sizes in addition to incessant driving to and from various destinations.
 This will show how the Filipina women can be just as strong as men in many ways.